Safety Center User Guide

 Key features:

-1. Predictive collision risk — View collision risk for your group to proactively address potential safety issues.
+1. Predictive collision risk — View collision risk for your group, assets, and drivers to proactively address potential safety issues.

-2. Asset performance and benchmark — Compare asset performance with similar assets in other fleets.
+2. Fleet performance and benchmark – Compare fleet safety performance with other similar fleets.

 1. Speeding